This is the second part of our SMBC quest to make something from every continent. You can check out the first installment here!

 The Other Stuff...

-Firstly the miso soup (I've written briefly about this before here):
+Firstly the miso soup (I've written briefly about this before here):- Soak kelp aka kombu and bonito shavings in water for ~30 mins

 - Bring to the boil, remove kelp, and strain away the bonito shavings through a sieve, squeezing out the liquid